harvesthill/reddit-wiki-archive/steroids/trestolone.md

 Trestolone has an anabolic/androgenic rating of 2300:650.
 In rats, it was found to be roughly ten times as myotropic as methyltestosterone.

-The psychological effects MENT conveys include a positive sense of confidence, euthymia and well-being that are noted to be more heightened even than those conveyed by testosterone or DHT derivatives Proviron and Masteron.
+*In some users,* psychological effects MENT conveys include a positive sense of confidence, euthymia and well-being that are noted to be more heightened even than those conveyed by testosterone or DHT derivatives Proviron and Masteron.

 ##Clinical Studies